|

 version is superior, for in striking the lethal blow directly Robin also

 encompasses his own moral ruin.
-The
+T The edits that I've discussed here are not the only

 changes made to the film, and they are not the only ones that weaken it.